 The Clarity Code Assessment will show you exactly where you're holding yourself back.
 It takes less than five minutes, and it might be the most honest conversation you have with yourself this week.

-There's a difference, and it matters (27:00).
-Emotional releasing is letting someone know you're not okay, letting them listen, letting them ask questions, letting them just be present.
+There's a difference, and it matters.
+Emotional releasing is letting someone know you're not okay — letting them listen, letting them ask questions, letting them be present.
 Sometimes all you need is for someone to say "man, that sucks."
 Emotional dumping is pushing someone to solve your problems for you.
 That's nobody's job but yours.
 Not your therapist's, not your coach's, not your mom's.
-People can give you different perspectives and help you talk through things, but the decision is always yours.
-Keep that in mind when you're worried about "piling on" someone — you're not piling on by being honest.
-You're piling on when you hand them responsibility that belongs to you.

-I wasn't planning to share this (32:00).
-My dad has been visiting from Nigeria, and on Tuesday he sat me down to try to convince me to have children.
+Here's what was going on two days before this livestream.
+My dad has been visiting from Nigeria, and on Tuesday he sat me down to convince me to have children.
 We'd already had this conversation.
 I told him I'm not having kids.
 He thought I was joking.
-He got manipulative, stormed out of the room, asked if I was a lesbian, asked if I had a medical issue.
-None of those things.
-I just chose not to have children.
+He got manipulative.
+Stormed out of the room.
+Asked if I was a lesbian.
+Asked if I had a medical issue.

 If this conversation helped you see something you've been hiding — even from yourself — Jaiyé with Rashidat is where we go deeper.